kaiserschmarrn0/takao/documentation/general/contributing.md

 # Contributing

-CKA is in heavy development, and the API can change from a day to another, so the source base is very unstable, however, if you want to help CKA, all kind of help is welcome.
+Takao is in heavy development, and the API can change from a day to another, so the source base is very unstable, however, if you want to help Takao, all kind of help is welcome.

-Here are some general guidelines that should be considered when contributing to CKA.
+Here are some general guidelines that should be considered when contributing to Takao.

 This list is very incomplete and will be expanded over time.